Telekom Austria (OTCMKTS:TKAGY) Earns Equal Weight Rating from Barclays

-Barclays reiterated their equal weight rating on shares of Telekom Austria (OTCMKTS:TKAGY) in a research report released on Friday, The Fly reports.
+Telekom Austria (OTCMKTS:TKAGY)‘s stock had its “equal weight” rating reissued by investment analysts at Barclays in a report issued on Friday, The Fly reports.

 TKAGY stock opened at $17.57 on Friday.
 Telekom Austria has a twelve month low of $13.25 and a twelve month high of $18.38.
 The company has a current ratio of 0.74, a quick ratio of 0.69 and a debt-to-equity ratio of 0.64.
 The company has a market cap of $5.84 billion, a price-to-earnings ratio of 13.52 and a beta of 0.25.
 The company’s 50 day moving average is $16.98.